Stolen Generations Working Partnership (SGWP)

 Towards the end of each calendar year, SGWP members gathered to discuss the Partnership’s priorities for the next 12 months.
 Six months after this forum, progress and barriers to action are discussed.

 The March 2012 forum, which reviewed progress against the 2012 priorities, discussed the need to develop performance indicators for the partnership and the possibility of using the Scorecard as the performance measurement tool.
 This idea will be discussed in more detail at the November 2012 forum, along with a number of reforms intended to improve the effectiveness of the SGWP.

-The Membership of the SGWP is as follows:
+The Membership of the SGWP in mid-2013 was as follows:

 - The Department of Families and Housing, Community Services, and Indigenous Affairs